chandaAvishek/Dual-Process-Messenger/README.md

 ## Conclusion

-This project serves as a practical example of implementing message passing in Java, covering both single-process and multi-process scenarios.
-The single-process mode demonstrates the use of `BlockingQueue` for seamless communication between threads within the same JVM, while the multi-process mode highlights the use of Java Sockets for enabling communication between separate JVMs.
+<p>This project serves as a practical example of implementing message passing in Java, covering both single-process and multi-process scenarios.
+The single-process mode demonstrates the use of `BlockingQueue` for seamless communication between threads within the same JVM, while the multi-process mode highlights the use of Java Sockets for enabling communication between separate JVMs. </p>
 ---